 A new study on emergency room malpractice was released today that looks at why ER doctors are so frequently sued in misdiagnosis claims.

-The study was conducted by The Doctors Company, which is a big insured of doctors, hospitals and physician groups.
+The study was conducted by The Doctors Company, which is a big insurer of doctors, hospitals, and physician groups.
 It is easy to roll your eyes because you know these folks come with an agenda.
-And of course their conclusions are euphemistic distortions or maybe downright fictions, but I take most of the data at face value, because I can’t see the point of cooking the relative malpractice incidence rates.
+And of course, their conclusions are euphemistic distortions or maybe downright fictions, but I take most of the data at face value because I can’t see the point of cooking the relative malpractice incidence rates.